 The World Bank has increased the growth forecast for India to 7 per cent for the current financial year as the agriculture sector sees growth, spurring rural demand.

-Despite challenging global environment, India continues to see robust growth, said the report released by the global financial institution on Tuesday.
+Despite challenging global trends and fears of recession, India continues to see robust growth, said the report released by the global financial institution on Tuesday.

 In June, India was projected to grow at 6.6 per cent for FY24.
 World Bank senior economist Ran Li said the latest revision of India's GDP forecast is prompted by improved monsoon.
 This has partially offset the marginal moderation in the agriculture industry, thereby increased private consumption, especially in rural areas.